blissito/react-hook-multipart/README.md

 # React Hook Multipart

-Is a fast and efficient hook for upload big files with multipart streams in a SSR React environment
+Is a fast and efficient hook for upload big files with multipart streams in a SSR React environment.

+I'm currently working on implementing Web Streams 🚬👷🏼

 Install it like so: